Atoroidal surface bundles

-Let $S_{g,0}$ be the branched cover constructed in the proof of Theorem \ref{theorem.ppAsurfaces}, let $\Xi$ be the finite index subgroup of $\Gamma$ such that $\Delta_f(\Xi)$ lifts to a subgroup $ \Xi_g$ of $S_{g,0}$, and note that the index of $\Xi$ in $\Gamma$ is bounded by a constant depending only on $g$.
-Close examination of the proof of Theorem \ref{theorem.ppAsurfaces} reveals that the number of $\Xi_g$--commensurability classes of purely pseudo-Anosov surface groups in $\Xi_g$ is comparable to the number of $\Mod(S_{g,0})$--commensurability classes, where the constants of comparison depend only on $\Xi$ and $g$.
-It follows that the number of $\Mod(S_{g,0})$--commensurability classes of purely pseudo-Anosov surface groups of genus at most $h$ is comparable to the number of $\pi_1(M_8)$--commensurability classes of convex cocompact surface groups of genus at most $h$.
+Now let $S$ be the branched cover constructed in the proof of Theorem \ref{theorem.ppAsurfaces}, let $\Xi$ be a maximal finite index subgroup of $\Gamma$ such that $\Delta_f(\Xi)$ lifts to a subgroup $\Xi_S$ of $\Mod(S)$, and note that the index of $\Xi$ in $\Gamma$ is bounded by a constant depending only on $\chi(S)$.
+As noted after the proof of Theorem \ref{theorem.ppAsurfaces}, the number of $\Xi_S$--commensurability classes of purely pseudo-Anosov surface groups in $\Xi_S$ of bounded genus is comparable to the number of such $\Mod(S)$--commensurability classes, where the constants of comparison depend only on $\chi(S)$.